Zhroyn/MyNotes/Notes/Tools/ShellNote.md

--n, --line-number         #print line number with output lines -H, --with-filename       #print file name with output lines -B, --before-context=NUM  #print NUM lines of leading context -A, --after-context=NUM   #print NUM lines of trailing context -C, --context=NUM         #print NUM lines of output context
+-n, --line-number         #print line number with output lines -H, --with-filename       #print file name with output lines -o, --only-matching       #show only nonempty parts of lines that match -B, --before-context=NUM  #print NUM lines of leading context -A, --after-context=NUM   #print NUM lines of trailing context -C, --context=NUM         #print NUM lines of output context
 ```

 #### sed
 - If no addresses are given, the command is performed on all lines.
 - `NUM` matchs the `NUM'th` line